 - Greek yogurt, parmesan or feta cheese, chopped parsley for serving.

-- Serve with some greek yogurt, parmesan and parsley.
+- Serve with some Greek yogurt, grated parmesan or crumbled feta.

 - To make the sauce extra thick and luscious: mix 2 teaspoons of cornstarch with 2 tablespoons of cold water in a small cup and add it to the the sauce at the end of cooking.
 Let it boil for 2-3 minutes stirring constantly until the cornstarch coagulates and the sauce thickens.

 - Add 1 teaspoon of sugar to the sauce as flavor enhancement.

 - Herbs you can add according to your taste: tarragon, basil, oregano, thyme, parsley.